Senate: Overview

 Modern democratic states with bicameral parliamentary systems are sometimes equipped with a senate, often distinguished from an ordinary parallel lower house, known variously as the "House of Representatives", "House of Commons", "Chamber of Deputies", "National Assembly", "Legislative Assembly", or "House of Assembly", by electoral rules.
 This may include minimum age required for voters and candidates, one house employing a proportional voting system and the other being elected on a majoritarian or plurality basis, and an electoral basis or collegium.
 Typically, the senate is referred to as the upper house and has a smaller membership than the lower house.
 In some federal states senates also exist at the subnational level.
 In the United States, most states and territories have senates, with the exception of Nebraska, Guam, and the U.S. Virgin Islands (whose legislatures are unicameral bodies called the "Legislature" but whose members refer to themselves as "senators") and the District of Columbia (whose unicameral legislature is called the Council).
 There is also the US Senate at the federal level.
 Similarly in Argentina, in addition to the Senate at federal level, eight of the country's provinces, Buenos Aires, Catamarca, Corrientes, Entre Ríos, Mendoza, Salta, San Luis (since 1987) and Santa Fe, have bicameral legislatures with a Senate.
 Córdoba and Tucumán changed to unicameral systems in 2001 and 2003 respectively.

 In Australia and Canada, only the upper house of the federal parliament is known as the Senate.
 All Australian states other than Queensland have an upper house known as a Legislative council.
 Several Canadian provinces also once had a Legislative Council, but these have all been abolished, the last being Quebec's Legislative council in 1968.

-In Germany, the last Senate of a State parliament, the Senate of Bavaria, was abolished in 1999.
+In Germany, the last senate of a state parliament, the Bavarian Senate, was abolished in 2000.

 Senate membership can be determined either through elections or appointments.
 For example, elections are held every three years for half the membership of the Senate of the Philippines, the term of a senator being six years.
 In contrast, members of the Canadian Senate are appointed by the Governor General upon the recommendation of the Prime Minister of Canada, holding the office until they resign, are removed, or retire at the mandatory age of 75.